semgrep/semgrep-docs/docs/kb/semgrep-ci/collect-gitlab-logs.md

       - semgrep.log
 ```

-Now, the full log can be downloaded from the artifacts option in the job.
+You can [download the full log](https://docs.gitlab.com/ee/ci/jobs/job_artifacts.html#download-job-artifacts) from the artifacts option in the job.